 The Prevalence of Hazy Headlights

 Walk through any parking lot and you’ll notice as many as nine out of 10 cars sporting hazy headlights.
 As you might expect, older cars are more likely to have hazy headlights.
-With the average age of cars on the road hovering around ten years old, the problem is only growing.
+With the average age of cars on the road hovering around 10 years old, the problem is only growing.
 And hazy headlights aren’t just a problem for less expensive vehicles; you’re just as likely to find luxury cars with hazy lenses, especially older ones.

 What Causes Headlights to Become Hazy?